heigvd-software-engineering/swissimage-vision/README.md

 ## TODO

+### Label Studio

+- [ ] Documentation for Label Studio

+  - [ ] Installation locally
+  - [ ] Installation on Kubernetes
+  - [ ] Configuration

+- [ ] Deploy label studio instance
+  - [ ] Add label studio configuration
+- [ ] (Deploy BentoML API to Kubernetes cluster)
+- [ ] (Deploy label studio model backend)

+### CML

-- CML training on Kubernetes cluster
+- [ ] CML training on Kubernetes cluster
-  - Self hosted runner with terraform (https://medium.com/simform-engineering/how-to-setup-self-hosted-github-action-runner-on-kubernetes-c8825ccbb63c)
+  - [ ] Self hosted runner with terraform (https://medium.com/simform-engineering/how-to-setup-self-hosted-github-action-runner-on-kubernetes-c8825ccbb63c)
-- Deploy label studio model backend
-- Complete 01_pull_labels.py stage (labelstudio api)

-- Better model evaluation metrics and plots
-- PR and main branch CI/CD
+- [ ] PR and main branch CI/CD
-- CML reporting
+- [ ] CML reporting

-- Add label studio configuration
-- (Label studio web hook to DVC)
-- (Label studio model training with DVC)
-- Deploy BentoML API to Kubernetes cluster
-- (Deploy label studio instance)
+  - [ ] Better model evaluation metrics and plots
+  - [ ] Save metrics to DVC

+### Model

+- [ ] Detection yaml job on whole dataset
+- [ ] Label more data

+## About

+The goal of this project is to detect solar panels in aerial images (SwissImage 0.1m) using deep learning.

+MLOps practices are used to manage the project, including DVC for data versioning, Label Studio for data labeling, and BentoML for model serving.
+This allows for reproducibility, collaboration and scalability of the project.

 ## Installation